vmarcosp/minimalist-profile/README.md

 ```
 npm run build
 ```
+## Design
+This template is based in [Aerea UI kit](https://www.behance.net/gallery/36601943/AEREA-FREE-UI-KIT), create by [Juan Luis Valle](http://juanluisvalle.com/)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details